ckormanyos/real-time-cpp/readme.txt

 The ARM(R) 11 configuration (called "target bcm2835_raspi_b") runs on the RaspberryPi-B. This project creates a bare-metal program for the RaspberryPi.
-This program runs independently form any kind of *nix distro on the board.
+This program runs independently from any kind of *nix distro on the board.
 Our program is designed to boot the RaspberryPi from a raw binary file.
 The raw binary file is called "kernel.img" and it is stored on a FAT32 SDHC microcard.
 The kernel.img file is stored on the SD card together with two